Optimal Paired Comparison Experiments for Second-Order Interactions

-Due to the limited cognitive ability to process information in applications a choice task including many attributes may result in respondent decisions that do not reflect their actual preferences.
-A way to overcome these behaviors is to simplify the choice task by holding the levels of some of the attributes constant in every choice set.
-The profiles in such a choice set are called partial profiles, and the number of attributes that are allowed with potentially different levels in the partial profiles is called the profile strength \citep[e.g., see][]{green1974design,grasshoff2003optimal,chrzan2010using,kessels2011bayesian}.
+Due to the limited cognitive ability to process information in applications, a paired comparison task including many attributes may result in respondent decisions that do not reflect their actual preferences.
+A way to overcome these behaviors is to simplify the paired comparison task by holding the levels of some of the attributes constant in every pair.
+The profiles in such pair are called partial profiles, and the number of attributes that are allowed with potentially different levels in the partial profiles is called the profile strength \citep[e.g., see][]{green1974design,grasshoff2003optimal,chrzan2010using,kessels2011bayesian}.